EReL-MIR/EReL-MIR.github.io/challenge/mmctr-track2.md

     <img src="{{ site.baseurl }}/img/track2/task2.jpg" alt="Task2">
 </div>

-This challenge aims to explore what multimodal recommendation model can effectively leverage the multimodal embedding and achive better performance.
-The organizers will provide extracted multimodal embedding (from Task 1) and user interaction data splits.
-Participants can optimize and improve the multimodal recommendation model based on the provided baseline model to enhance the CTR prediction result.
+This task aims to explore what multimodal recommendation model can effectively leverage multimodal embedding features and achieve better performance.
+The organizers will provide extracted multimodal embeddings (from Task 1) and split user click data.
+Participants can improve the multimodal recommendation model based on the provided baseline model to enhance the CTR prediction results.
 Finally, participants will submit the predicted pCTR on the test set for competition.

 >  Task Input:

-* User historical interaction data
+* User click data
-* All items' multimodal embedding
+* All items' multimodal embeddings

 > Task Output:

-* Predicted pCTR for test set samples
+* Predicted pCTR for test set

 ### Evaluation

-Participants are required to use the multimodal embeddings provided by organizers  to evaluate the performance of the CTR model.
+Participants are required to use the multimodal embeddings provided by the organizers to evaluate the performance of the proposed CTR model.
 Specifically, they should replace the provided basedline model with the customized CTR model designed in Task 2, train the model, evaluate its performance on the validation set, and predict pCTR on the test set for submission.
 In the preliminary round, participants only need to submit the pCTR prediction results.
-In the final round, participants must also submit reproducible training and inference code for the multimodal embeddings.
+In the final round, participants must also submit reproducible training and inference code for evaluation.
 The final leaderboard will be ranked based on reproducible submission results.
 The evaluation metric is AUC.

-### Constraints
+### Terms and Constraints

-+ Using pretrained large model is not allowed.
++ Using pretrained large models directly for CTR prediction is not allowed, but they can be used for item embedding extraction in Task 1.

-+ The designed CTR model must be trained in an end-to-end manner.
++ The designed CTR model must be trained in an end-to-end manner, with the given features and on the given data split.

-+ For practical application considerations, only neural network models are allowed; Ensemble methods are not allowed for training or testing.
++ For practical considerations, only a single model using neural network are allowed.
+Ensemble methods or tree models are not allowed for training or testing.

+## Task 1 & 2: Cascaded Optimization of Both Tasks

+<div class="image-container">
+    <img src="{{ site.baseurl }}/img/track2/task1_2.jpg" alt="Task1_2">
+</div>

+In this task, participants can optimize both tasks to enhance prediction accuracy.
+But instead of joint training of both tasks, which is impractical in production, we encourage partipicants to optimized embedding and CTR prediction models in a cascaded way.
+As a result, you need to build two seperate, disjoint models for multimodal item embedding and CTR prediction, where the former produce item embedding features and the latter optimizes the modeling of item embedding features.
+Both models can use the same model structure or different ones according to your choice, but the training should be performed separately.

 ### Submission Type

-Participants can choose one submission types listed below to engage in the challenge.
-We encourage participants to take on both challenges (Task 1 & Task 2) to fully understand the end-to-end process of multimodal recommendation application and design better solutions, thereby earning more rewards.
+Participants can choose one of the submission types listed below to engage in the challenge.
+We encourage participants to take on both challenges (Task 1 & 2) to fully enhance the pipepline of multimodal recommendation tasks and design better solutions.

 **Task 1 only**: In this setting, the CTR model is fixed, and the focus is on optimizing the embeddings.
 Participants are not allowed to modify the model code used to evaluate the embeddings, but can adjust specified hyperparameters.

 **Task 2 only**: In this setting, the embeddings are fixed, and the focus is on optimizing the CTR model.
 Participants are not allowed to change the input features, but can optimize the model structure and hyperparameters.

-**Task 1 & 2**: In this setting, both the embeddings and the CTR model are optimized simultaneously.
+**Task 1 & 2**: In this setting, both the embeddings and the CTR model are optimized in a cascaded manner.
 Participants can modify both the embeddings and the CTR model, but no additional features are allowed.

-<div class="image-container">
-    <img src="{{ site.baseurl }}/img/track2/task1_2.jpg" alt="Task1_2">
-</div>
+Two separate, disjoint models are required for Task 1 and 2 accordinly.

 The challenge organizers will reproduce results based on the team's submitted code and reproducibility guidelines, and the results will be publicly announced on the official website.

 ### Timeline

 Task Submission Start: Jan.
-24th, 2025 (Delayed to Jan.26)
+26th, 2025

 Code Submission Start: Mar.
 7th, 2025